 Here are the steps to open Task Scheduler on the SharePoint application server and view scheduled jobs

-Establish a remote desktop connection to the SharePoint application server
+Establish a remote desktop connection to the SharePoint application server.

+Press the Windows key + R to open the Run dialog and Type taskschd.msc and press Enter.

 In the Task Scheduler window, expand the Task Scheduler Library on the left pane.